Last updated

 }

-This exchanges the short-lived redirect token for a session JWT.
-The JWT is scoped to /webapp/ endpoints only — it cannot be used for partner backend calls and your API keys are never exposed to the WebView.
+The token field is the session JWT.
+It is valid for 14 days (expires_in is in seconds) and is scoped to /webapp/ endpoints only — it cannot be used for partner backend calls and your API keys are never exposed to the WebView.
+The WebView can refresh the token within its last 24 hours of validity via POST /api/webapp/auth/refresh.

 Step 5 — Dashboard Load (automatic)